 - Basic medical coverage through the provincial health plan - Medical Services Plan of BC (MSP)

 - Extended health care coverage for things such as:

-- · Prescription drugs
+- Prescription drugs

 - · Private hospital room

 - Paramedical services

 - Vision care

-- Medical equipment
+- · Medical equipment

 - Emergency medical coverage while you are out of the province (LIMITED COVERAGE)

-- Oental care coverage
+- 3 Dental care coverage

-- 4 Life insurance coverage
+- 4 Life insurance coverage & Accidental Death & Dismemberment

 - 5 Dependent life insurance

-- 6 Wage indemnity coverage to continue receiving a portion of your wages while you are unable to work due to illness or injury.
+- Wage indemnity coverage you maybe eligible to receive a portion of your wages while you are unable to work due to illness or injury.

-If you have accumulated enough hours for coverage, you would have coverage for all of the items listed above, unless you are already covered by the Medical Services Plan of BC (MSP) through your spouse and let us know you do not need MSP coverage.
+If you have accumulated enough hours for coverage and completed enrollment forms, you will have coverage for all of the items listed above, unless you are already covered by the Medical Services Plan of BC (MSP) or another province's government plan through your spouse and you let us know you do not need MSP coverage.